francissibal/Credit_Card_Fraud_Analysis/README.md

 # Credit Card Fraud Detection Analysis (2019-2020)
 This repository contains the end-to-end analysis of a credit card transaction dataset to identify and predict instances of fraud.
 The project combines SQL, and Microsoft Power BI for exploratory data analysis and visualization, with a focus on understanding fraud risk patterns and informing fraud prevention strategies.

+# Business Problem
+A new credit card company entering the competitive western United States market faces a dual threat: the immediate financial losses from fraudulent transactions and the long-term reputational damage that erodes customer trust.
+Without a robust, data-driven fraud detection system, the company risks significant revenue leakage and struggles to establish itself as a secure and reliable choice for consumers.
+The core business problem is the need to proactively identify and mitigate fraud to ensure financial stability, protect customers, and build a strong brand foundation centered on security.

+# Executive Summary
+This report details the analysis of credit card transactions from 2019-2020 to identify key fraud patterns and inform prevention strategies for a new credit card company.
+Although fraudulent transactions constitute just 0.52% of the total volume, they account for over $923,000 in losses, highlighting a significant financial risk.

+The analysis revealed that fraud disproportionately targets older customers (ages 46+) and occurs most frequently in online shopping transactions, which have a fraud rate more than double that of in-store purchases.
+Geographically, California represents the largest total loss at $206K, while Alaska shows the highest proportional risk with a 1.69% fraud rate.
+A key behavioral pattern identified was the use of low-value transactions at unusual distances to test stolen card details.

+Key recommendations include strengthening monitoring of online channels, implementing targeted security alerts for older demographics, enhancing geolocation-based anomaly detection, and collaborating with high-risk merchants to improve transaction verification.

 ## Project Overview & Objective
 A new credit card company in the western United States wants to establish itself as a market leader in fraud prevention and security.